fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `date_granularity` (String) Field usage depends on `service` value:
 	- Service `adobe_analytics`: The aggregation duration you want.
 Default value: `HOUR` .
 - `delimiter` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: Optional.
+You can specify your the delimiter that your CSVs use here.
+Fivetran generally tries to infer the delimiter, but in some cases this is impossible.
+If your files sync with the wrong number of columns, consider setting this value
 	- Service `azure_blob_storage`: You can specify your the delimiter that your CSVs use here.
 Fivetran generally tries to infer the delimiter, but in some cases this is impossible.
 	- Service `box`: You can specify the delimiter that your CSVs use here.
 Fivetran generally tries to infer the delimiter, but in some cases this is impossible.
 	- Service `dropbox`: You can specify the delimiter that your CSVs use here.
 Fivetran generally tries to infer the delimiter, but in some cases this is impossible.